AaronRHdev/AaronRHdev/README.md

 <br>

 - 🔭 I’m currently working on: generator References in the format APA
-- 🌱 I’m currently learning: Python
+- 🌱 I’m currently learning: Python and Docker
 - 🤔 I’m looking for help with: Data Science
 - 📫 How to reach me: aaron.rm.hr@gmail.com
 - 😄 Pronouns: he/him